ivy-llc/ivy/docs/overview/design/ivy_as_a_transpiler.rst

        params = jax.tree_multimap(update_rule, params, grads)

-Other JAX-specific network libraries such as Flax, Trax and Objax are also supported.
+Other JAX-specific network libraries such as Flax, Trax, and Objax are also supported.

 Overall, we have taken a :class:`torch.nn.Module` instance, which can be trained using PyTorch’s optimizer classes, and converted this to a :class:`haiku.Module` instance which can be trained using Haiku’s optimizer classes.
 The same is true for any combination of frameworks, and for any network architecture, regardless of its complexity!

 **Round Up**

-Hopefully this has explained how, with the addition of backend-specific frontends, Ivy will be able to easily convert code between different ML frameworks 🙂 works in progress, as indicated by the construction signs 🚧.
+Hopefully, this has explained how, with the addition of backend-specific frontends, Ivy will be able to easily convert code between different ML frameworks 🙂 works in progress, as indicated by the construction signs 🚧.
 This is in keeping with the rest of the documentation.

 Please reach out on `discord <https://discord.gg/sXyFF8tDtm>`_ if you have any questions!